4. BioChromes¶

 So that is how we did it.

-We wash the textile patches with neutral soap to remove all the impurities and natural oils.
+We wash the textile patches with neutral soap, to remove all the impurities and natural oils, and also to mantain the Ph without modifications, as this can change the colours, as we will see with the next tests.
+Th neutral soap we could find here in México is called Zote, and it is standard for both home and industrial use.
 It is also recommended, in order for the dye to remain longer, to use some natural tannins, like avocado skin, grape seeds and skins, or even black tea leaves.
-In this case we didn't do it as it was later recommended.
+In this case we didn't do it as it was recommended after we finished.

-• The acidic turmeric mixture was a bit orange, the alkaline mixture ended up being more saturated and earthy, the natural one was a middle point between these two.
+- The acidic yellow turmeric mixture was a bit orange, the alkaline mixture ended up being more saturated and earthy, the natural one was a middle point between these two.

-• The purple-ish colours were accomplished with dried rose petals, and the same procedure was done.
+- The purple-ish colours were accomplished with the dried rose petals, and the same procedure was done.

 During the whole process for both dyes, the Ph was measured using Ph measuring strips that change colour deppending on the Ph of the liquid they absorbe.
 These twelve samples were donated to the bio-dyeing collection of the FabLab for further reference.